ArtFest 2023

 About ArtFest

 ArtFest is the annual student art competition and exhibition sponsored by the Memorial Student Center’s Visual Arts Committee.
-Student submissions are displayed in the James R. Reynolds Student Art Gallery from February 28th to April 20th, 2024.
+Student submissions were displayed in the James R. Reynolds Student Art Gallery from February 28th to April 20th, 2024.
 The top three winners of ArtFest receive a cash prize.
-Winners will be announced publicly at the reception on April 17 from 7 p.m. – 9 p.m. in the Reynolds Gallery.
+Winners were announced publicly at the reception on April 17 from 7 p.m. – 9 p.m. in the Reynolds Gallery.
 Artists, friends, family and members of the public are welcome to attend.
 Exhibition and the reception are free admission.

 ArtFest 2024 is proudly sponsored by The Good Bull Fund.

-To view the ArtFest 2023 virtual exhibit, visit tx.ag/ArtFest2023
+To view the ArtFest 2024 virtual exhibit, visit tx.ag/ArtFest2024

 1. Download and Read the ArtFest 2024 rules and follow the instructions carefully.